2026 WORLD CUP - DAY 02 - GROUP D - MATCH 04 - United States vs Paraguay 4:0

 Andre Ayew joined the club in 2007, going out on loan to L'Orient and then Arles-Avignon in the early part of his career before becoming a key member of the team.

-"The president (Vincent Labrune) has spoken thus everything has been brought out into the open more or less," said Ayew, who has played 158 games and scored 43 goals for Marseille.
+"The president (Vincent Labrune) has spoken, so everything has been brought out into the open more or less," said Ayew, who has played 158 games and scored 43 goals for Marseille.

 "There are lots of things behind the decision.

-We tried to find a solution which would enable me to stay but for both parties it was complicated, whether it be for sporting or financial reasons.
+We tried to find a solution that would enable me to stay, but for both parties it was complicated, whether it be for sporting or financial reasons.

 Ayew, whose younger brother Jordan was also at Marseille before leaving for Lorient at the beginning of the season, has attracted interest from several English Premier League clubs.